EB-3 – Third Preference Visas

 How Long Does the EB-3 Visa Process Take?

-Processing times for EB-3 visas vary depending on worldwide demand and
+Processing times for EB-3 visas vary depending on worldwide demand and individual circumstances.
+It’s essential to work with an experienced EB3 visa lawyer in Jacksonville to help you navigate the process.

 Complete this form if you’re interested in applying for an EB-3 Third Preference Visa.